Cerbo18/cpe223_eggspress/README.md

 ```

 ### Step 2: Create a Feature Branch
-Create a new branch dedicated to your task.
-Replace "your-feature-name" with a descriptive task identifier (for example, "feature/login-validation"):
 ```bash
 git checkout -b feature/your-feature-name
 ```

 ### Step 3: Code and Commit Changes
-Edit your files and save your progress locally.
-Stage and commit your changes using a professional description:
 ```bash
 # Check which files were modified
 git status